lyjelin/ENGG-1340-GP/README.md

   c. inputs required; number (movie title) & date

-2. Movie information
+**2. Movie information

-  a.
+  i.
 Start time

-  b.Movie hour
+  ii.
+Movie hour

-  c.
+  iii.
 Price of the ticket (assuming all the seats are same priced)

-  d.
+  iv.
 Movie title

-  e. brief storyline
+  v. brief storyline

-  f.
+  vi.
 Movie genre

-  g.
+  vii.
 Ticket availability - if all seats are booked: sold out

-  h.
+  viii.
 Return to main

-3. Add record
+**3. Add record

-  a. when the customer completes purchasing the movie ticket, the information of movie he/she bought will be added under customer file and stored
+  i. when the customer completes purchasing the movie ticket, the information of movie he/she bought will be added under customer file and stored

-    i. user name
+    1. user name

-    ii. movie title
+    2. movie title

-    iii. movie hour
+    3. movie hour

-    iv. date
+    4. date

-    v. time
+    5. time

-    vi. seat number
+    6. seat number

-    vii.
+    v7.
 Return to main

-4. View the record
+**4. View the record

-  a.
+  i.
 Customers can only view their private information

-  b.
+  ii.
 Only staffs are allowed to view everyone’s information

-  c.
+  iii.
 Return to main

-5. Record editing
+**5. Record editing

-  a.
+  i.
 Return to main

-6. Sorting the Best customer of the Month
+**6. Sorting the Best customer of the Month

-  a.
+  i.
 Sort out the customer(s) with most purchased history each month and give some benefits

-7. Searching the customer file by the staff
+**7. Searching the customer file by the staff

-  a.
+  i.
 Permitted for the staff/manager only

-  b.
+  ii.
 Staff will search customer information by the name of the customer and view the record

-  c.
+  iii.
 Allow customers to receive movie tickets at the cinema counter which is purchased online

-8. Exit
+**8. Exit

 **Why is this System Useful**